iron-claw-972/VisionOnPi/README.md

 Wait until it is done, Ctrl+T will show progress
 $ diskutil eject /dev/disk2
 ```

+Alternatively, you can use Balnena Etcher.

+## Power On

+Place the imaged SD card into the SD card slot of the Raspberry Pi.
+Please note, that the metal connectors on the SD card should face the raspberry pi.

+Connect your monitor, keyboard and mouse.

+Plug in your power supply.

+At this point, the Raspberry Pi should boot.

+The default username and password combo are:
+username: pi
+password: raspberry

 ## Install software

 ### update OS (internet access required)

 ```
 sudo apt-get update
 sudo apt-get upgrade
 ```

 ## enable SSH and VNC

 ```
 $ sudo raspi-config
 ```
 Interfacing Options -> Enable SSH and VNC

 ## Install Windows Remote Desktop Access

 ```
 sudo apt-get install xrdp
 ```

 ## Access Raspberry PI from Mac

 ```
 ssh pi@raspberrypi.local
 password: raspberry
 ```

 ## Enable PI camera

 Note that this is not for usb camera, please refer to next section

 ```
 sudo raspi-config
 reboot
 raspistill -vf -hf -o test2.jpg
 ```

 ## Enable USB camera
 ```
 sudo apt-get install fswebcam